 On May 6, 2019, the Company paid a dividend to its shareholders in the total amount of NIS 560 million.
 For details, see Section 1.2.4 of Chapter A of this Report.

-4. Properties under Development
+4. Development Pipeline

 Update to Section 7.7 of the Description of the Corporation's Business chapter: